CtrlK

 Progressive Disclosure

-The content is well-organized with clear sections and a quick reference table, but it's a long monolithic file (~170 lines) with no bundle files to offload detailed content like the full JQL reference or ADF format details.
-The repeated pitfalls and the comprehensive quick reference table could be split into separate reference files.
+The content is well-organized with clear sections and a quick reference table, but it's a monolithic file with no bundle files to offload detail into.
+The JQL syntax reference, the full quick reference table, and the detailed workflow sections could benefit from being split into separate referenced files.
+For a standalone file, it's reasonably structured but long.

 2 / 3